 Today I want to teach you something important—how to sterilize baby bottles.

-So, I’ve done an in-depth research on how to sterilize baby’s bottles.
+So, I’ve done in-depth research on how to sterilize baby’s bottles.

 And together with my personal experience with sterling baby bottles, I was able to compile for you the 7 most effective baby bottles sterilization techniques.

-In the post below, we’ll discuss more on how exactly you should sterilize your baby bottles.
+Below, we’ll dig into more details on how exactly you should sterilize your baby bottles.

-- 2. Sterilize baby bottles with electric steamer:
+- 2. Sterilizing baby bottles with electric steamer:

-- 3. Sterilize baby bottles with UV sterilizer:
+- 3. Sterilizing baby bottles with UV sterilizer:

-- 4. sterilize baby bottles with a dishwasher:
+- 4. Sterilizing baby bottles in a dishwasher:

-- 5. Sterilize baby bottles with Boiling water:
+- 5. Sterilizing baby bottles using boiling water:

-- 7. Sterilize baby bottles with sterilizing tablets:
+- 7. Sterilize baby bottles using sterilizing tablets:

 - How Often To Sterilize Baby Bottles?